A Brief History of my Readwise Enrichment Pipeline

 Of course, to make that make sense, I have to describe what came before.

 In the early days there was StumbleUpon, and it wasted a lot of time, and I got nothing done for approximately 2008-2016.
+Very little of that is StumbleUpon’s fault.
+I just wanted to mention StumbleUpon for some OG time wasting cred.

 I’m not a traditionally “goal-motivated” person.
 For certain values of goal, motivated, and person.
 I have a formative memory of telling my third grade teacher that I would not be setting any new years resolutions because the idea is quite ridiculous, thank you.